Formation and construction of a shock wave for one dimensional $n\times n$ strictly hyperbolic conservation laws with small smooth initial data: Introduction

 then \eqref{Y-1} is called genuinely nonlinear with respect to $\lambda_j$.
 Otherwise, if

 then \eqref{Y-1} is called linearly degenerate for $\lambda_j$.

 When $\eqref{Y-1}$ is genuinely nonlinear for all eigenvalues $\lambda_{j}(u)$ ($1\le j\le n$), and the initial data $u(x,0)=\psi(x)\in C^2$ satisfy that $\text{supp}\psi\subseteq [a, b]$ holds and $(b-a)\sup_{x\in\mathbb{R}}|\psi''(x)|$ is sufficiently small (but $\psi\not\equiv 0$), F. John \cite{John} introduced the wave decomposition method to prove that the first order derivatives of $u$ blow up in finite time.
 T.P.
 Liu \cite{Liu} generalized the result of \cite{John} to the system $\eqref{Y-1}$ with the features that some eigenvalues are genuinely nonlinear and others are linearly degenerate.
-L. H\"{o}rmander \cite{Horm1} improved the results in \cite{John} and \cite{Liu} such that a sharp estimate for the lifespan $T_\epsilon$ of smooth solutions is established.
-In addition, employing the method of geometric optics, S. Alinhac \cite{A2} reconsidered the result in \cite{Horm1}, and gave a more precise description on $T_\epsilon$ through the asymptotic expansion form of $\epsilon$.
+L. H\"{o}rmander \cite{Horm1, Horm} improved the results in \cite{John} and \cite{Liu} such that a sharp estimate for the lifespan $T_\epsilon$ of smooth solutions is established.
 As shown in \cite{Horm1, Horm}, the lifespan $T_\epsilon$ of $\eqref{eq:1.1}$ satisfies